Ayushi271/Face_Recognition_System/README.md

 Inside it please select Data Import option

-Then choose Import from Self-Contained File and set Default_Target_Schema = face_recognition only
+Then choose Import from Self-Contained File and set Default_Target_Schema in new  = face_recognition only

 And in front of Import from self-contained file write the path name as    C:\Face_Recognition_System\dataset1.sql   copy link